mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 We're still fleshing out the details.
 We know that a significant number of projects depend on the existing API, and we want to assure you that one of our top priorities is to provide a smooth migration experience.

-If you have any questions or remarks about this change, feel free to comment on the [RFC](https://github.com/mui/material-ui/discussions/41085) we recently published.
+If you have any questions or remarks about this change, chime in on [the RFC on GitHub](https://github.com/mui/material-ui/discussions/41085).

 ## More thorough animation support